 “LGBT-owned” (section 1.3.4) is a business at least 51% owned by a lesbian, gay, bisexual, or transgender person or persons and whose management and daily operations are controlled by one or more of those individuals.

 How to Apply

 If you are interested in certification and believe your company qualifies as a women, minority and/or LGBT-owned business, carefully read our General Information and Application, before submitting a complete, signed and notarized verification application with all required documents to the clearinghouse office.
 Reading the Supplier Clearinghouse “Questions and Answers” section will also be helpful.

 Please note: Our program does not accept applications directly.

 The clearinghouse also accepts women, minority and/or LGBT business certification from agencies with comparable verification criteria.

 If your current clearinghouse certification is expiring, submit a reverification application.

-Firms seeking certification as a disabled veteran-owned must contact the Disabled Veteran Business Enterprise Participation Program, a unit of the Department of General Services.
+Firms seeking certification as a disabled veteran-owned must contact the Office of Small Business & Disabled Veteran Business Enterprise Services (OSDS), a unit of the California Department of General Services.

-Upon receipt of a completed application package, the clearinghouse operator examines the material for evidence of ethnic and/or gender status, as well as company ownership, management and control.
+Upon receipt of a completed application package, the clearinghouse operator examines the material for evidence of diverse status, as well as company ownership, management and control.
 A site visit is sometimes necessary to make a conclusive determination.
-Qualified applicants are then certified.
 Certification is limited to United States citizens or legal aliens.